 their understanding of chemistry.
 It is a mandatory subject for students considering careers in medicine

-or veterinary science and is also necessary for study of biology at higher levels.
+or veterinary science and is also necessary for the study of biology at higher levels.
 Chemistry also goes very

 well with geography and supports the physical and geological aspects of that subject as well as going well